Azure-Samples/storage-blobs-go-quickstart/README.md

 ## Run the application

-Create a directory within your GOPATH's SRC directory for theis quick-start package, go into this directory and place the code for this quick start in a storage-quickstart.go file.
-Then build and run this package using the `go run` command.
+Navigate to your application directory and run the application with the go run command.

 ```
 go run storage-quickstart.go